Family Law Mediation Services in Washington

 How Does Family Law Mediation Work?

 In contrast, parties may choose to have a joint mediation session.
 In this environment, both parties, their attorneys (if the parties are represented), and the mediator occupy one room.
-The mediator then guides a collaborative and respectful discussion to help the parties reach agreement.
-Joint sessions promote face-to-face cooperation and can help parties learn effective communication tools they can utilize moving forward.
+The mediator then guides a collaborative and respectful discussion to help the parties reach an agreement.
+Joint sessions promote face-to-face cooperation and help parties learn effective communication tools they can utilize moving forward.

-What Are The Advantages Of Mediation?
+What are the Advantages of Mediation?

 Compared to traditional litigation, settling a divorce or family law dispute through mediation is: